 With less than three weeks till I jet off to the other side of the world, I’ve been checking off the list of things to get finished/organised/freaked out about.
 The Easter long weekend was here so I decided to tackle my room and begin packing it up to move out.

 For weeks I’ve told myself this was going to be an easy task, don’t stress it.
 I mean I only moved in here 6 months ago, and at that time I cleaned out the majority of my belongings and shipped the rest off to storage (thanks again mum).
 I was glad that I’d come across unclutterer on the internet, or else, I’d have had a hard time cleaning through the clutter and the whole process would have taken me weeks.
+Get More Information on where you can store your stuff and declutter your space.

 So you can imagine how I was feeling at about this moment.